-The Railway Touring Company for example, are running a series of day excursions in the early part of the summer, radiating out from London’s mainline stations.
+The Railway Touring Company (RTC) are running the lion’s share of day excursions in the early part of the summer, radiating out from London’s mainline stations.
 Then, later in the summer they switch to operating from York, Leeds and the Aire Valley travelling over the famous Settle & Carlisle Railway.
 These trips offer full dining (English breakfast & 3-course dinner), OR morning & afternoon tea & refreshments OR just travel in a reserved seat.

 Flying Scotsman Programme for 2023

 |1 – 25 Mar||ELR||Trips on the East Lancashire Railway||The Flying Scotsman will be based at the 12 mile East Lancashire Railway for most of March, offering trips on 11, 12, 17 – 19 March, dining trips on 11, 17 – 18 March, and a chance to see her on static display on other days.|